 While it's tempting to skip right to the stretches, it's best to think about safety first.
 These will help you make the best flexibility gains possible, while reducing your risk of injuries.

 - Warm up first.
 Much like taffy, muscles stretch more easily when warm.
-Dynamic stretches can act as a warm-up for static stretches, or you can do static stretches after sports, exercise, or even marching in place with arms swinging for five minutes or dancing to a few songs.
+It can be as simple as marching in place with arms swinging for five minutes or dancing to a few songs.
 Moist heat packs or a warm shower are effective first steps, too.

 - Feel no pain.
 Stretch only to the point of mild tension, never to the point of pain.
 If a stretch hurts, stop immediately!
 Reset your position carefully, then try again.
 With time and practice, your flexibility will improve.